 ![]() |

-For F5J and other applications which required seven or more channels, FrSky offer an 8-channel version, the TW G8 (without vario) and TW GR8 (with vario).
+For applications which require more than 6 channels, FrSky offer 8-channel versions, the TW G8 and TW GR8 (with vario).

 Flight testing